Best Tea for Non Tea Drinkers

 1. Start with teas with mild flavors and subtle aromas

-This is the rule that I keep on repeating, but it works.
-If you’re a tea beginner, don’t go straight for the most robust, full-bodied earthy blends.
-(Unless you’re a coffee addict, in which case one of those may be the best tea for coffee drinkers.
+This is the rule I keep on repeating, but it works: If you’re a tea beginner, don’t go straight for the most robust, full-bodied earthy blends.
+(Unless you’re a coffee addict, in which case one of those may be the best tea for coffee drinkers.)

 2. Gradually explore stronger teas